philmayes/midi_maker/README.md

 ### mute and unmute
 The voices created with the `voice` command are initially all audible.
 Turn one or more voices off with `mute voices=vname1,vname2...`.
 Turn all voices off with `mute voices=all`.
 To hear the voices again, use `unmute voices=vname1,vname2...`.

+### opus
+Format: `opus name=oname compositions=cname1,cname2...`

+An opus is a collection of compositions played in order.
+This allows you to construct a work from various compositions, e.g. intro, verse, chorus, verse, verse, coda.
+The current status (mute, volume, etc.) is carried forward from part to part.
+A composition need not even play anything;
+it can exist solely to set up voices, volume, effects, etc.

+You can name which opus or composition to play with the command line parameter "-n=opus_or_composition".
+If no parameter is supplied, the first opus, if any, is chosen, else the first composition.

+An opus is a way of combining You can have one or more opuses in a file.
+By naming the composition on the command line with the `-c` parameter, only that composition will be played.

 ### pan
 Format: `volume voices=vname1,vname2,... position=# rate=#`